vonovak/text_locator/README.md

 --------
 The launchfile contains some parameters you may want to change:

+enable_pcl -
-	enable_pcl - Enables the spatial information.
+Enables the spatial information.
 If disabled, you will only get the recognized text.
+True by default.

+enable_param_debug -
-True by default. enable_param_debug - If enabled, the node will write an image with the detection result to your home directory.
+If enabled, the node will write an image with the detection result to your home directory.
 You can use it to fine-tune the parameters of the detector or just observe the results.
 Currently, changing the detection parameters is only available from the sources.
 False by default.
 Note that normally the node does not write any images to your drive.

+lang -
-	lang - Language for tesseract to expect.
-This is always a three-character code.
-Tesseract supports a number of [languages](https://code.google.com/p/tesseract-ocr/downloads/list).
-Set to "eng" by default. page_mode - Tesseract page mode.
-Tells tesseract whether to expect a character, a word, a whole line, etc. Defined [here](https://code.google.com/p/tesseract-ocr/source/browse/trunk/ccstruct/publictypes.h).
+Language for tesseract to expect.
+This is always a three-character code.Tesseract supports a number of [languages](https://code.google.com/p/tesseract-ocr/downloads/list).
+Set to "eng" by default.

+page_mode -
+Tesseract page mode.
+Tells tesseract whether to expect a character, a word, a whole line, etc. Defined [here](https://code.google.com/p/tesseract-ocr/source/browse/trunk/ccstruct/publictypes.h#151).
 Set to "PSM_SINGLE_LINE" by default.

 general information
 -------------------